bobbyrayyy/CZ4031BPT/README.md

 ## Introduction
 This project is for NTU's CZ4031 module.
-It is a implementation of a B+ tree index to store records from data/data.tsv, which contain information about movies from IMDB.
+It is a implementation of a B+ tree index component and a simulated disk storage component to store records from data/data.tsv, which contain information about movies from IMDB.

 The project is written in C++.